"American Southwest"

 and writings held in the religious Buddhist shrine, known as a pagoda, which symbolizes the heights of

-Inspired one morning by early blooms on a prickly-pear cactus in my Sonoran Desert backyard.
+This Sonoran Desert painting was inspired one morning by discovering early blooms on a prickly-pear

-This beautiful state park is a natural home to more than 5500 acres of desert flora and fauna.
+This beautiful state park in Tucson, Arizona, is a natural home to more than 5500 acres of

 The various rich orange and red earth colors